 There are some exemptions to the above.
 Exempt persons are not required to have a license.
 In the last lesson, we reviewed what an "exempt person" means according to Chapter 22.
-Let's quickly review this again:
+Let's guickly review this again:

-"Exempt person" means: [§37-22-110(18)(a)(b)(c)(d)(e)(f)(g)(h)(i)(j)]
+"Exempt person" means: $[\S37-22-110(18)(a)(b)(c)(d)(e)(f)(g)(h)(i)(j)]$

 - an employee of a licensee whose responsibilities are limited to clerical or support duties for the employer and who does not solicit borrowers, accept applications, or negotiate the terms of loans on behalf of the employer; - a depository institution or subsidiary that is wholly owned and controlled by the depository institution and regulated by a federal banking agency or an institution regulated by the Farm Credit Administration.
-This chapter does not apply to the exempt persons described in this subitem; - o an officer, registered loan originator, or employee of an exempt person described in subitem (b) of this section when actin gin the scope of employment for the exempt person; - a person who offers or negotiates terms of a mortgage loan with or on behalf of an immediate family member of the individual; - an individual who offers or negotiates terms of a mortgage loan secured by a dwelling that served as the person's residence; - an employee whose employment as a processor or underwriter is undertaken pursuant to the direction and supervision of a licensee or exempt person except when the processor or underwriter is working as an independent contractor; - an attorney who works for a mortgage lender, pursuant to a contract, for loss mitigation efforts or third party independent contractor who is HUD-certified, Neighborworks-certified, or similarly certified, who works for a mortgage lender, pursuant to a contract, for loss mitigation efforts; - a manufactured home retailer and its employees if performing only clerical or support duties in connection with the sale or lease of a manufactured home and the manufactured home retailer and its employees receive no compensation or other gain from a mortgage lender or a mortgage broker for the performance of the clerical or support duties; or - any other person deemed exempt pursuant to the Secure and Fair Enforcement Licensing Act (SAFE Act), Section 1508, Title V of the Housing and Economic Recovery Act of 2008, Public Law 110-289, and any regulations promulgated thereunder.
+This chapter does not apply to the exempt persons described in this subitem; - o an officer, registered loan originator, or employee of an exempt person described in subitem (b) of this section when actin gin the scope of employment for the exempt person; - a person who offers or negotiates terms of a mortgage loan with or on behalf of an immediate family member of the individual; - an individual who offers or negotiates terms of a mortgage loan secured by a dwelling that served as the person's residence; - an employee whose employment as a processor or underwriter is undertaken pursuant to the direction and supervision of a licensee or exempt person except when the processor or underwriter is working as an independent contractor; - an attorney who works for a mortgage lender, pursuant to a contract, for loss mitigation efforts or third party independent contractor who is HUD-certified, Neighborworks-certified, or similarly certified, who works for a mortgage lender, pursuant to a contract, for loss mitigation efforts; - a retailer of manufactured or modular homes or an employee of the retailer if the retailer or employee: - (i) does not receive compensation or other gain for engaging in activities described in item (1), (2), or (26) in excess of any compensation or gain received in a comparable cash transaction; - (ii) discloses in writing to the consumer any corporate affiliation with any creditor and, if a corporate affiliation exists, the identity of at least one unaffiliated creditor; and - (iii) does not directly negotiate with the consumer or lender on loan terms including, but not limited to, rates, fees, and other costs; or - any other person deemed exempt pursuant to the Secure and Fair Enforcement Licensing Act (SAFE Act), Section 1508, Title V of the Housing and Economic Recovery Act of 2008, Public Law 110-289, and any regulations promulgated thereunder.